Psychedelic-informed Arm (Relational Stances)

 Where in the journey does this appear?

-The psychedelic-informed modes are not always on.
+These psychedelic-informed stances are not always on.
 They appear only when:

 - The user has completed a minimal trust-building phase (for example, a few early contacts).